level 2 CERTIFICATION IN

 1. Orientation to FFGT (4 Lessons)

-The Orientation to Family-Focused Grief Therapy equips learners to go beyond the individual perspectives and look at grief and loss through a systemic lens, in addition to Meaning Reconstruction framework.
+The Orientation to Family-Focused Grief Therapy equips learners to go beyond individual perspectives and look at grief and loss through a systemic lens, in addition to a Meaning Reconstruction framework.
 Unique losses in family, such as spousal loss, parental loss, child loss, and sibling loss, and their varied dynamics and implications are examined.
-Learners pursuing FFGT Certification are required to complete at least four Orientation Modules through live webinars or online recordings, or onsite workshops offered at any location in the world.
+Learners pursuing certification are required to complete at least four Orientation Lessons through live webinars or online recordings, or onsite workshops offered at any location in the world.

-These Orientation Modules cover the following essential areas:
+These Orientation Lessons cover the following essential areas:

-• Systemic impacts of loss in a family and the resulting changes in family dynamics
+– Systemic impacts of loss in a family and resulting changes in family dynamics

-• Family life cycle and its implications on family’s coping
+– The family life cycle and its implications for coping

-• Principles in deciding on individual or conjoint sessions
+– Principles guiding decisions to offer individual or conjoint sessions

-Each module is focused on a specific therapy tools or techniques that may be delivered through onsite workshops, live webinars or online recordings.
+Each lesson is focused on a specific therapy tools or techniques that may be delivered through onsite workshops, live webinars or online recordings.
 Learners briefly practice particular methods during the onsite workshops or live webinars.
 In the recorded learning setting, learners are invited to reflect on these methods in their Responsive Journals.
-Learners pursuing FFGT Certification are required to learn at least six Techniques
+Learners pursuing certification are required to learn at least six Techniques Lessons.

-Learners form small groups and practice Meaning Reconstruction skills in conjoint sessions with couples and family members, with Portland Institute faculty serving as coaches, for role-play in a shared language.
+Learners practice systemic case conceptualization or form small groups to practice Meaning Reconstruction skills in role-plays of conjoint sessions with couples and family members, with Portland Institute faculty serving as coaches.
 Each session includes practice with learners taking turns in the role of the therapist, clients and observer, followed by feedback and processing.
-Learners are required to complete at least four Practicum Lessons for FFGT Certification.
+In recorded formats, learners are encouraged to use the Responsive Journal to strengthen the transfer of methods to practical contexts.
+Learners are required to complete at least four Practicum Lessons for certification.

-Following the completion of all the above components, learners need to submit one 50-minute video recording of an application of Meaning Reconstruction in addressing grief and loss in a family context in an actual session or in role play, along with a transcript of the session.
-The session is then evaluated for demonstration of competency in working with grieving clients from a meaning-making and systemic perspectives.
-Learners then either receive extensive written feedback or schedule a 1-hour feedback session with one of the Portland Institute faculty in a shared language.
+Following the completion of all the above Components, learners need to submit one 50-minute video recording of an application of Meaning Reconstruction in addressing grief and loss in a family context in an actual session or in role play, along with a transcript of the session.
+The session is then evaluated for demonstration of competency in working with grieving clients from both meaning-making and systemic perspectives.
+Learners then either receive extensive written feedback or schedule a 1-hour feedback session with one of the Portland Institute faculty.

 certifications